-JH Campbell Generating Complex has 85 groundwater monitoring wells, 60 of which have been polluted above federal advisory levels based on samples collected between March 31, 2010 and September 27, 2017.
-Groundwater at this site contains unsafe levels of boron, selenium, molybdenum, barium, arsenic, lithium, chromium, antimony, cadmium and thallium.Site description
+JH Campbell Generating Complex has 91 groundwater monitoring wells, 62 of which have been polluted above federal advisory levels based on samples collected between March 31, 2010 and October 10, 2019.
+Groundwater at this site contains unsafe levels of boron, selenium, molybdenum, barium, arsenic, chromium, lithium, thallium, antimony, cadmium and cobalt.Site description

-The JH Campbell Generating Complex owned by the Consumers Energy Company and is located about one mile east of Lake Michigan.
+The JH Campbell Generating Complex is owned by the Consumers Energy Company and is located about one mile east of Lake Michigan in Ottawa County.
+The complex consists of three coal-fired units that have a net capacity of 1,561-MW.
+The complex is scheduled to be retired in 2025, according to the company.
 Campbell has a lined landfill and four ponds regulated under the federal coal ash rule.
-The only active impoundments are Bottom Ash Ponds Unit 1-2 and Ponda A, as the Bottom Ash Pond Unit 3 began closure in June 2017.
+The only active impoundments are Bottom Ash Ponds Unit 1-2 and Pond A, as the Bottom Ash Pond Unit 3 began closure in June 2017.
 The ash ponds are approximately 267 acres in size and the landfill is approximately 108 acres.
-In response to an Environmental Protection Agency request for data in 2010, Consumer's Energy admitted that discharges from the Complex contaminated groundwater in excess of state and/or federal standards for antimony, boron, chromium, lead, selenium, vanadium, cadmium, lead, manganese and zinc - though the facility does not routinely analyze groundwater samples for cadmium or lead.
-Two of the station's units will be closed by 2031, with the final unit closing by 2040.
+In response to an Environmental Protection Agency request for data in 2010, Consumer's Energy admitted that discharges from the Complex contaminated groundwater more than state and/or federal standards for antimony, boron, chromium, lead, selenium, vanadium, cadmium, lead, manganese and zinc - though the facility does not routinely analyze groundwater samples for cadmium or lead.